 Requests that resulted in a redirect response.
 Some level of 3xx traffic is normal.
 Redirects are commonly used for HTTPS upgrades, canonical URL enforcement, and locale-based routing.

-What is a good number: This depends on your site architecture.
-Stability is key, a sudden spike may indicate misconfigured redirect rules or a redirect loop.
+What is a good number: A 3xx rate of 5–20% is common for many websites.
+Sites that have undergone URL restructuring, content migrations, or that use redirect-based routing may see higher rates.
+Stability is key — a sudden spike may indicate misconfigured redirect rules or a redirect loop.

 4xx Client Error